STEINS;GATE 0 Game Cover

 • “In SG0, the atmosphere is much more dire and ready to fall apart at any second, and while there are only 2-3 places where the plot can diverge, it does so completely without warning and seemingly without any correlation to what you just did.”

-Players find the grinding aspect of the game to be a mixed experience; while some elements are enjoyable, many describe the process as tedious and unnecessarily prolonged, detracting from the sense of accomplishment.
-The focus on extensive storytelling often feels excessive, leading to frustration rather than engagement.
+Players find the grinding aspect of the game to be a mixed experience; while some elements are enjoyable, others are seen as tedious and unnecessary, detracting from the sense of accomplishment.
+The focus on extensive storytelling can feel excessive, leading to a frustrating grind rather than a rewarding one.

 • “Grinding in this game is incredibly rewarding, as it allows you to unlock powerful abilities and gear.”